PASSID

 Try the verify flow

 PASSID is easiest to understand as one clean handoff.
-The user creates a scoped share token, the institution sends that token to /api/v1/bridge/verify, PASSID returns verified credential signals, and the institution keeps the final underwriting or onboarding decision.
+The user creates a scoped share token, the institution sends that token to /api/v1/bridge/verify, PASSID returns signed claim summaries, freshness, revocation state, and audit metadata.
+The institution keeps the final onboarding, risk, or compliance decision.

 Create share